Christopher Jones (actor, born 1941)

-William Frank Jones, stage name Christopher Jones (August 18, 1941 – January 31, 2014), was an American stage, movie, and television actor.
+William Franklin Jones (August 18, 1941 – January 31, 2014), known professionally as Christopher Jones, was an American actor.
+He was best known for his starring roles in the films Wild in the Streets (1968) and Ryan's Daughter (1970), and for playing the title role in the 1960s television series The Legend of Jesse James.

+According to The New York Times, Jones' "talent and star power drew comparisons with James Dean," and he "seemed poised for stardom before abruptly abandoning his movie career in the late 1960s."

 Early life

 He was born in Jackson, Tennessee, where his father was a grocery clerk and his mother, Robbie, was an artist.
-Jones's father and aunt admitted her to the state hospital in Bolivar, Tennessee, in 1945.
+Jones's father and aunt admitted Robbie to the state hospital in Bolivar, Tennessee, in 1945.
 Jones and his brother were then placed in Boys Town in Memphis, where he became a fan of James Dean after being told he bore a resemblance to him.
 He then joined the Army, but went AWOL, and after serving a sentence in a military prison, he moved to New York City, where he began his acting career.
 His mother died when he was 19.

-Acting career
+Career

+Early roles

 Jones (having adopted the stage name Christopher) made his Broadway debut on December 17, 1961, in Tennessee Williams's The Night of the Iguana, directed by Frank Corsaro and starring Shelley Winters.
 Winters introduced Jones to actress Susan Strasberg, the daughter of method acting progenitor Lee Strasberg.
 Jones studied at Strasberg's Actors Studio.
-Jones married Susan in 1965; the couple divorced in 1968.
-Their daughter, Jennifer Robin Jones, was born in 1966.

 Moving to Hollywood, Jones was cast in the title role of ABC's television series The Legend of Jesse James, which ran for 34 episodes in the 1965–66 season.
-When the series ended, he accepted the title role in the movie Chubasco (1967) with Susan Strasberg playing his character's lover/wife.
-Their real marriage did not survive the filming, and they divorced in 1968.
+When the series ended, he accepted the title role in the movie Chubasco (1967).

 Jones made a guest appearance in the fourth season episode of The Man from U.N.C.L.E. titled; 'The Test Tube Killer Affair' playing a programmed killer.

+Wild in the Streets

 Jones's next acting role, was rock star and presidential aspirant Max Frost in the influential cult film Wild in the Streets (1968), co-starring Shelley Winters, Hal Holbrook, and Richard Pryor.
 Later that same year, Jones appeared with Yvette Mimieux in the sex comedy Three in the Attic.